Prag8855/aab/content/guides/pension-payments-refund.md

 [Germany Pension Refund](/out/germany-pension-refund) and [FundsBack](/out/fundsback) can also check the pension refund amount for you, for free.

-## How to ask for a pension refund
+## How to get your pension payments back

 The pension refund is not automatic.
 You must apply for it.
 You can do it yourself, or [pay someone to do it for you](#get-help-from-someone).